 Ambulatory Care Rotation: half primary care and half subspecialty clinics to learn office based management.

 Ambulatory Education: Residents receive their ambulatory education and provide outpatient care at the North Hudson Community Action Corporation Clinics in Englewood, NJ (located approximately one mile from EHMC).
 EHMC Department of Medicine Faculty provide comprehensive teaching and supervision at this facility.

-Academic environment - major clinical training site for Ichan School of Medicine at Mount Sinai Students (2nd year Physical Diagnosis, 3rd year clinical clerks)
+Academic environment - major clinical training site for Icahn School of Medicine at Mount Sinai (ISMMS) Students (2nd year Physical Diagnosis, 3rd year clinical clerks)